adrianblanco/eijc-journocoders/README.md

 To follow the tutorial go to [this article](http://www.storybench.org/how-to-make-a-simple-virtual-reality-data-visualization/) .

-You can check the code commented by Journocoeers.
+You can also check the code commented by Journocoders below.

 ### Building VR with A-frame
 A-frame is a web framework for building virtual reality experiences.
 Simpler than the ones above, another way to start in VR.